Connect with us

 It doesn’t just have to be a choice between “invest or pay down home loan”.

-Hence, it is natural that many are also thinking of ways to reduce their home loans, especially when we have some extra funds and a low level of risk tolerance.
+With such a heavy financial burden each month, it’s natural that many are also thinking of ways to reduce their home loans, especially when we have some extra funds.

 Why You Should Only Think About Paying Down Your Home Loan If You Have A Low Level Of Risk Tolerance

-One main reason why we should not need to rush to pay down our home loan early is because it will deliver relatively poor returns.
-Don’t get us wrong, we see both pros and cons – and have also written about advantages we enjoy when clearing our home loans early.
-But, in this article, we’re focusing on why we should choose other options instead.
+One main reason why we should not rush to pay down our home loan early is that it will deliver relatively poor returns.
+Don’t get us wrong, there’s always going to be both pros and cons – and we have also written about the advantages we enjoy when clearing our home loans early.
+But, in this article, we’re focusing on why we should consider other options too.

-Think about it – a home loan in Singapore charges 2.6% per annum (HDB home loan) or around 1.4% per annum (bank home loan).
-On the other hand, investing into Singapore’s SPDR Straits Times Index (STI) ETF will give us a return of over 6% since its inception in 2002, while investing into the SPDR S&P 500 ETF will give us an even larger return of about 10.0% since its inception in 1993.
+Think about it – a home loan in Singapore charges 2.6% per annum (for HDB concessionary home loan) or can start at 1.5% to 2% per annum (for bank home loan).
+On the other hand, investing in Singapore’s SPDR Straits Times Index (STI) ETF will give us a return of over 7.5% since its inception in 2002, while investing into the SPDR S&P 500 ETF will give us an even larger return of about 10.5% since its inception in 1993.

-If we can afford to service our home loan but are just unsure about where to park our spare funds, investing is a good option.
+If we can afford to service our home loan but are just unsure about where to park our spare funds, this shows that investing can be a good option.

 Read Also: Here’s Why It Doesn’t Make Financial Sense To Repay Your HDB Flat Home Loan Early